 In addition, our future success will depend upon our ability to attract, train and retain employees, particularly in our expected areas of growth such as security and cloud computing.
-Such efforts will require time, expense and attention by our employees as there is significant competition for talented individuals which affects both our ability to retain key employees and hire new ones and new hires require significant training.
+Such efforts will require time, expense and attention by our employees as there is significant competition for talented individuals.
 This competition results in increased costs in the form of cash and stock-based compensation and can have a dilutive impact on our stock.
+In addition, our ability to hire and retain employees may be adversely affected by volatility in the price of our stock or our ability to obtain shareholder approval to offer additional stock to our employees, because a significant portion of our compensation is in the form of equity grants.
 In addition, we are retasking certain of our employees to work on our compute solutions which will require the use of our resources and if we are unable to successfully retrain our employees, our compute business may suffer.
+Furthermore, geopolitical events may impact our retention efforts.
+For example, the ongoing Israel-Hamas War has and could continue to impact our workforce in Tel Aviv, Israel as employees have been and may continue to be required to report for military service or have other competing priorities.
 The loss of the services of a significant number of our employees or any of our key employees or our inability to attract and retain new talent in a timely fashion may be disruptive to our operations and overall business.

-Our failure to effectively manage our operations and maintain our company culture as our business evolves and our work practices change could harm us.
+Our failure to maintain our company culture and manage new risks as our business evolves and our work practices change could harm us.

-Our future operating results will depend on our ability to manage our operations and we believe our culture has been a key contributor to our success to date.
-As a result of the diversification of our business, personnel growth, the imposition of our FlexBase program, acquisitions and international expansion in recent years, many of our employees are now based outside of our Cambridge, Massachusetts headquarters.
+We believe our culture has been a key contributor to our success to date.
+As a result of the diversification of our business, personnel growth, the imposition deployment of our FlexBase program, acquisitions and international expansion in recent years, many of our employees are now based outside of our Cambridge, Massachusetts headquarters.